aprestoes/loopcontrol/README.md

 ## To-do

--   [x] Implement options page and settings
--   [x] On toggle off, remove event listener instead of checking for lc.settings.enabled in event listener
--   [x] Fix issue with constant buffering when section loop is short (<1 seconds) (Restrict sections <1 secs for now?) -> Issue was with using Math.floor for times instead of the exact times.
-Exact behaviour _may_ differ depending on browser
--   [x] Implement hide controller
--   [ ] Setting for default loop start and end times
--   [x] Keybindings.
-Q and E to set start and end times.
--   [x] .addEventListener does not override current listeners, must manually remove them on toggle (Toggle off currently not removing listener)
--   [x] In some cases, cannot toggle loop, or loop continues even when toggled off
--   [x] In some cases, video loops a section a few times, then goes back to video start
--   [x] Set loop flag?
--   [x] Make separate setStart() and setEnd() functions
--   [x] Check if user sets/removes loop flag
--   [x] Youtube: on load, end indicator shown as NaN -> .addEventListener("loadedmetadata", ...)
--   [ ] Use intervals instead of event listener?
 -   [ ] Remember video loop times
--   [ ] Switch to browser._ namespace for Firefox extension and chrome._ for Chrome
 -   [ ] Switch to Manifest v3 once Firefox Stable implements it.
 Or make separate repo?
 Chrome Web Store only accept manifest v3.

 ## Credit